svn2github/sdcc/sdcc/doc/README.txt

 SDCC - free open source, retargettable, optimizing ANSI-C compiler
 ------------------------------------------------------------------

-$Id$
+SDCC 3.1.0 release is dedicated to memory of Dennis M. Ritchie, father of the C programming language.

-Welcome to SDCC, free open source, retargettable, optimizing ANSI C compiler that supports a growing list of processors including the Intel mcs51 family, the Zilog z80, the Maxim ds390 and ds400, the Motorola HC08 and the PIC16 and PIC18 familiy.
+Welcome to SDCC, free open source, retargettable, optimizing ANSI C compiler that supports a growing list of processors including the Intel 8051, Maxim 80DS390, Zilog Z80, Z180, Rabbit 2000, Motorola 68HC08 and the PIC16 and PIC18 familiy.

 See share/sdcc/doc/INSTALL.txt for the installation instructions for